Wong (Marvel Comics): Fictional character biography

-Wong was born in Kamar-Taj, the first-born son of Hamir, and thus his life was dedicated to the Ancient One from earliest childhood.
+Wong was born in Kamar-Taj, the first-born son of Hamir, and was dedicated to the Ancient One from childhood.
 When Wong was four years old, Hamir presented him to the Ancient One.
-Subsequently, Wong was sent to a remote monastery to become a student of the martial and mystic arts of Kamar-Taj, and receive training in how to serve a master sorcerer.
-Wong's relatives were allowed to visit him on occasions.
+Wong was sent to a remote monastery to become a student of the martial and mystic arts of Kamar-Taj, and receive training in how to serve a master sorcerer.
 Shortly before Wong's tenth birthday, Hamir brought a young couple to the monastery to visit Wong and made a marriage pact with them, betrothing Wong to their as yet unborn daughter.
 During his training at the monastery, Wong mastered certain Eastern martial arts.
 He remains highly adept in the martial arts, although since actually becoming a servant he no longer practices them as much as he once did.

 When Wong reached adulthood, the Ancient One sent him to the United States to become a servant of his disciple, Doctor Stephen Strange.
 Wong was the first member of his family to come to America.
 Wong has now served Strange loyally and well for many years.
 During that time Strange has succeeded the Ancient One as sorcerer supreme of the Earth dimension.

 Strange's secretary, Sara Wolfe, became strongly attracted to Wong, who began to reciprocate her feelings.
 However, Wong put an end to what might have become a romance with Wolfe when he was notified that Imei Chang, the woman to whom he was betrothed, had at last come of age to be married.

-At one point, Wong was turned into a vampire by Dracula; he was soon restored to humanity by Doctor Strange.
-Wong was later abducted by other-dimensional sorcerers to the realm that was still ruled by the Shadowqueen.
-Strange followed Wong there and rescued him from the Shadowqueen's dungeon.
-Wong helped Strange battle the Shadowqueen, who finally perished.
-Wong was then attacked by a N'Garai demon.

-Wong and the empath, Topaz, were both abducted to another planet by the alien sorcerer Urthona when the latter used his magical powers to steal Doctor Strange's house and the mystical talismans and books it contained.
-Urthona even viciously mutilated Wong's face while holding him prisoner.
-Strange defeated Urthona and rescued Wong and Topaz.
+Wong and Topaz are abducted by the alien sorcerer Urthona and taken to another planet.
+Urthona mutilates Wong's face while holding him prisoner.
+Strange defeats Urthona and rescued Wong and Topaz.
 Back on Earth, Topaz used her healing powers to restore Wong's face to normalcy.